yuvalmGS/gigaspaces-wiki-jekyll/xap97net/application-view.markdown

 For example, in the screenshot below, the feeder depends on the Space to be alive.

 {% info %}
-For more information on processing unit dependencies, see [Application deployment and processing unit dependencies|Deploying onto the Service Grid#Application Deployment and Processing Unit Dependencies]
+For more information on processing unit dependencies, see depanlinkApplication deployment and processing unit dependenciestengahlink/xap97/deploying-onto-the-service-grid.html#Application Deployment and Processing Unit Dependenciesbelakanglink
 {% endinfo %}